antonFJohansson/Bayesian-Learning-of-Neural-Network-Architectures/README.md

 - The weight_factor which controls how much the prior loss affects the total loss.

 These parameters have been chosen mostly empirically.

+There is a notebook version of the code in NotebookVersion_n.